nkinnan/esphome-pace-bms/README.md

 * **protocol_commandset, protocol_variant, protocol_version,** and **battery_chemistry:**
    - Consider these as a set.
 Use values from the known supported list, or determine them manually by following the steps in [I want to talk to a battery that isn't listed](fixme)

-Exposing the settings (this is the good part!)
+Exposing the sensors (this is the good part!)
 -
 Next, lets go over making things available to the web_server dashboard, homeassistant, or mqtt.
 This is going to differ slightly depending on what data you want to read back from the BMS, I will provide a complete example which you can pare down to only what you want to see.